Forecast updated at 4:11 am EST on Thursday 2 October 2014.

-- 1 to 1.5 metres, decreasing below 1 metre later in the evening.
+- 1.5 to 2.5 metres, decreasing to 1 to 1.5 metres during the morning, then decreasing below 1 metre during the afternoon.

-- Variable about 10 knots becoming northerly 15 to 20 knots in the early afternoon.
+- North to northeasterly 10 to 15 knots, increasing to 15 to 20 knots during the afternoon.

-- Below 1 metre, increasing to 1 to 1.5 metres during the afternoon.
+- Around 1 metre, increasing to 1 to 1.5 metres during the afternoon or evening.

 Please be awareWind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.